Sarah our Digital Manager went out to Vietnam in May.

 I flew from Saigon up to Nha Trang on the central coast.
 Although it is actually on mainland Vietnam, Six Senses Ninh Van Bay is only accessible by boat so there is no-one else around and it really feels like you are arriving on an island.
 Ninh Van Bay is the epitome of the wonderful Six Senses barefoot luxury.
 I stayed in a Beachfront Pool Villa, which has a secluded private garden and direct access onto the beach, and an outdoor shower (as does the accommodation at all Six Senses Resorts).
 There are also some fabulous Water Pool and Rock Pool Villas that are right by the water built on the sculpturesque granite boulders and Hilltop Pool Villas with spectacular views of the bay.

 Water Villas, Six Senses Ninh Van Bay

 There is a wealth of experiences on offer here.
-Ninh Van Bay has its own coral reef just meters from the shore so you can snorkel straight off the beach.
+Ninh Van Bay has its own coral reef just metres from the shore so you can snorkel straight off the beach.
 Depending on your tastes you can choose from island hopping, windsurfing, fishing, canoeing or perhaps a private BBQ on the beach.

 Drinks by the Beach

-The new beach bar (above) opened at the beginning of the year and is a lovely focal and meeting point in the center of the resort, serving a pleasing range of beverages and light meals.
+The new beach bar (above) opened at the beginning of the year and is a lovely focal and meeting point in the centre of the resort, serving a pleasing range of beverages and light meals.
 There is also some almost hammock style net seating just in front of the bar where you can enjoy your drink from a semi-reclined position looking out over the bay (below).